 Fake download links

-Users who search for files and programs to download might see results that are intentionally misleading.
+Users who use search engines to look for files and programs to download might see results that are intentionally misleading.

-Below is an example where an advertising site is pretending to download an app.
+Below is an example where an advertisement is pretending to be a download link for an app (Zoom).

 The fake download link problem is related to search engine result poisoning or SEO poisoning.
 This is where malicious websites are promoted to appear prominently in web search results.